Culture and entertainment

 - The Creative Writing Society (also known as York Inklings) provide opportunities to write and share ideas.

 - You can also share your love of poetry with the Poetry Society - write your own or read the work of your favourite poet.

 Fun fact: The sculpture out the back of Goodricke College is made from bits of the last steam train in York.

 York Student Cinema is a student-run cinema on campus that is open to everyone.

-They usually show films at least three times a week during term time and it's the cheapest cinema in York at just £3 per ticket.
-They won 'Society of the year' at the 2014 YUSU Awards.
+They usually show films at least two times a week during term time and it's the cheapest cinema in York at just £3-4 per ticket, or you could get an annual membership for £30.

 Ideas come to life in York, where there's inspiration around every corner.

 - The Festival of Ideas showcases some of the innovative research we're leading on, with a diverse programme of free events including talks, performances and exhibitions.

 - YorkTalks is a day full of inspirational short talks about the world-leading research happening at York.

 - Every term, we organise free open lectures on a wide variety of topics and aimed at a general audience.